|

 copyright law as a legal institution and the constitutional goal

-relationship between this explicit purpose and the normative uses
+Focusing on the relationship between this explicit purpose and the

-and production of creative works, Alina Ng argues that a robust
+normative uses and production of creative works, Alina Ng argues

-copyright system that embodies moral and ethical principles is
+that a robust copyright system that embodies moral and ethical

-necessary to protect the different values and expectations of
+principles is necessary to protect the different values and

-authors, publishers and users of creative works.
-The author
+expectations of authors, publishers and users of creative works.

-demonstrates that a more nuanced understanding of property rights
+The author demonstrates that a more nuanced understanding of

-and statutory privileges, as bearing different types of
+property rights and statutory privileges, as bearing different

-entitlements, is critical to the sustainable development of
+types of entitlements, is critical to the sustainable development

-society and culture at both national and international levels.
-She
+of society and culture at both national and international levels.

-posits that as communication technologies become ubiquitous and
+She posits that as communication technologies become ubiquitous

-facilitate greater connectivity between authors and their readers,
+and facilitate greater connectivity between authors and their

-the notion of authorship as a creative endeavor producing works
+readers, the notion of authorship as a creative endeavor producing

-with significant influence upon society and culture must form the
+works with significant influence upon society and culture must

 |